What is a GIS

 Mapa físico con chinchetas

-This, explained in a way that is understandable, is a map to whose elements data are associated.
-Do you remember those maps from killer movies with colored pins, with photographs or data clicked on the map?
+This, explained in a way that is understandable, is a map whose elements are associated with data.
+Do you remember those maps from killer movies with colored thumbtacks, with photographs or data pinned on the map?
 That could very well be a GIS.

 What happens is that this type of use is very limited.
 But it was computers that made it possible to give true meaning to the concept.

-On a computer, a GIS consists of a map with an associated database in which each element (whether it is a point, a line, a polygon, or a pixel in an image) corresponds to a piece of data in that database.
+On a computer, a GIS consists of a map with an associated database in which each element (whether a point, a line, a polygon or a pixel of an image) corresponds to a piece of data in that database.

 Probably the most widely used GIS today is Google maps.
-Until the appearance of the first websites of maps such as Google Maps, people were not very accustomed to using maps, at most the GPS of the car, but they almost always used paper maps such as the Campsa Guide.
+Until the appearance of the first maps websites such as Google Maps, people were not very used to using maps, especially the GPS of the car, but they almost always used paper maps such as the Campsa Guide.
 And they didn’t get lost sometimes.

-Nowadays everyone prepares their holidays with Google Maps.
+Nowadays anyone prepares their vacation with Google Maps.

 Desktop GIS